-R-301 A low growth rate is desirable for the Rural Area, including Rural Towns, to comply with the State Growth Management Act, prevent sprawl and the overburdening of rural services, reduce the need for capital expenditures for rural roads, maintain rural character and protect the environment.
-King County shall focus its resources on the unincorporated Urban Area until such time that these areas become part of cities.
+A low growth rate is desirable for the Rural Area, including Rural Towns, to comply with the State Growth Management Act, prevent sprawl and the overburdening of rural services, reduce the need for capital expenditures for rural roads, maintain rural character, ((and)) protect the environment and reduce transportation-related greenhouse gas emissions.
+However, until such time as the Urban Unincorporated Areas are annexed, King County shall continue to provide services in these areas ((focus its resources on the unincorporated Urban Area until such time that these areas become part of cities)).
 All possible tools may be used to limit growth in the Rural Area.
 Appropriate tools include land use designations, development regulations, level of service standards and incentives.